Sumner Redstone: Succession

 Redstone's trusts made it clear that his daughter, Shari Redstone (vice-chairwoman of the board of Viacom and CBS as well as president of National Amusements), was set to assume his role upon his death.
 However, a November 22, 2006, New York Times article indicated that Redstone was reconsidering his daughter's role.
 In 2007, they feuded publicly over issues of corporate governance and the future of the cinema chain.

 Documents were made public which verify that, as part of a settlement from Sumner Redstone's first divorce, all of his stock was in irrevocable trusts that was to be left for his grandchildren.
 On March 1, 2010, Redstone publicly confirmed that all of his stock would be left for his five grandchildren (Brandon Korff, Kimberlee Korff, Tyler Korff, Keryn Redstone, and Lauren Redstone).

 Redstone made arrangements to step down as CEO of Viacom in 2006.
 After Mel Karmazin resigned in 2004, two heirs apparent were named: Co-President and Co-COO Les Moonves (who was number 2 to Karmazin at CBS; he was the former head of Warner Bros.
 Television and before that, Lorimar Television) and Co-President and Co-COO Tom Freston (who had been president and CEO of MTV Networks since 1987 and had been with the company since the formation of MTV Networks' precursor company, Warner-AMEX Satellite Entertainment).
-After the Viacom split was approved by the board on June 14, 2005, Moonves headed CBS Corporation, and Freston headed the second incarnation of Viacom, Inc.
+After the Viacom split was approved by the board on June 14, 2005, Moonves headed CBS Corporation, and Freston headed the second incarnation of Viacom.

 On September 5, 2006, Redstone removed Freston as president and CEO of Viacom and replaced him with director and former Viacom counsel Philippe Dauman.
 Redstone also brought back former CFO Tom Dooley.
 This was surprising to many, as Freston had been seen by many as Redstone's heir apparent, and Redstone had touted that Freston would run the company after he retired.
 Redstone publicly stated that he let Freston go because of Viacom's lack of aggressiveness in the digital/online arena, lack of contact with investors, and a lackluster upfront (coupled with falling viewership) at MTV Networks.

 In February 2016, at age 92, after a court-ordered examination by a geriatric psychiatrist whose findings were not publicly disclosed, Redstone relinquished the chairmanship of CBS to Moonves and the chairmanship of Viacom to Dauman.
-In May 2016, Los Angeles Superior Court Judge David Cowan dismissed a lawsuit alleging that Redstone was mentally incompetent, although the judge stated it was "not in dispute that Redstone suffers from either mild or moderate dementia"; in addition to this, his speech was severely impaired due to a bout with aspiration pneumonia in 2014.
+In May 2016, Los Angeles Superior Court Judge David Cowan dismissed a lawsuit alleging that Redstone was mentally incompetent.
+The judge stated it was "not in dispute that Redstone suffers from either mild or moderate dementia."
+In addition, his speech was severely impaired due to a bout with aspiration pneumonia in 2014.
 Two weeks later, another such lawsuit was filed in Massachusetts.

 Holdings

-At the time of his death, Redstone owned over seventy percent of the voting interest of ViacomCBS.
+At the time of his death, Redstone owned over 70% of the voting interest of ViacomCBS.
 ViacomCBS was controlled by Redstone through National Amusements.
-Redstone sold his holdings of Midway Games, of over 89 percent, in December 2008.
+Redstone sold his holdings of Midway Games, of over 89%, in December 2008.